top of page

 What does it matter where they come from? he decided flatly, drips of perspiration from the beer can cold against his hand.
 What matters is they put me out of a job.

+“Those sons of bitches,” he growled and kicked the wall.
 The toe of his shoe sank into the thin layer of sheetrock.
 The gaping hole brought a smile to his face and he drained his beer in one fell swoop as, a snarl curling his lips, he reached for the standing lamp Fisher had left beside the couch.

 They’re going to think they walked into a fucking war zone!